google/WebFundamentals/src/content/en/updates/2018/06/feature-policy.md

 ## List of policies {: #list }

 So what features can be controlled through Feature Policy?
-Good question!

 Right now, there's a lack of documentation on what policies are implemented and how to use them.
 The list will also grow over time as different browsers